Skip to main content

 If you are a Debian user, you can install CondConfigParser using the following lines in your /etc/apt/sources.list:

-deb http://frougon.net/debian-ffgo unstable main deb-src http://frougon.net/debian-ffgo unstable main
+deb https://frougon.net/debian-ffgo unstable main

 The package is named python3-condconfigparser.
 A package for Debian stable is also available.
-If this is what you want, just replace unstable with buster, or whatever is the codename of the current Debian stable release, in the sources.list lines given above.
+If this is what you want, just replace unstable with bookworm, or whatever is the codename of the current Debian stable release, in the sources.list lines given above.

 The Release files in this repository are signed with Florent Rougon’s OpenPGP key .
-After downloading this key, be sure to verify that this is the same key as served by Github over https (you’ll need to add a trailing newline to the latter to ensure byte-for-byte equality).
-Once you’ve verified that this is the right key, you can add it to your apt keyring using apt-key add /path/to/file, as root.
-This allows apt to authenticate the packages.
-If you don’t do this, the installation should still be possible but with warnings and, of course, reduced security.
+After downloading this key, you can verify that this is the same key as served by Github (you may need to add a trailing newline to the latter to ensure a byte-for-byte match).

 Quick installation instructions